7afidhou/7afidhou/README.md

 # Hi there! 👋 I'm Hafidh

 Welcome to my GitHub profile!
-I'm a passionate **MERN Stack Developer** and a **Network Enthusiast** with a knack for creating efficient, scalable web applications and exploring the depths of networking technologies.
+I'm a passionate **MERN Stack Developer** and a **Network and CyberSecurity Enthusiast** with a knack for creating efficient, scalable web applications and exploring the depths of networking technologies.

 ---